-If you receive (or Bethel University or your parent receives on your behalf) excess Title IV program funds that must be returned, Bethel University must return a portion of the excess equal to the lesser of:
+There are some Title IV funds that the student may be scheduled to receive that cannot be disbursed to the student once they withdraw because of other eligibility requirements.
+If the student receives (or Bethel University or the student's parent receives on the student's behalf) excess Title IV program funds that must be returned, Bethel University must return a portion of the excess equal to the lesser of:

-- your institutional charges multiplied by the unearned percentage of your funds, or - the entire amount of excess funds.
+- the student's institutional charges multiplied by the unearned percentage of their funds, or - the entire amount of excess funds.

-The school must return this amount even if it didn't keep this amount of your Title IV program funds.
+The school must return this amount even if it didn't keep this amount of the student's Title IV program funds.

-If Bethel University is not required to return all of the excess funds, you must return the remaining amount.
-Any loan funds that you must return, you (or your parent for a PLUS Loan) repay in accordance with the terms of the promissory note.
-That is, you make scheduled payments to the holder of the loan over a period of time.
+If Bethel University is not required to return all of the excess funds, the student must return the remaining amount.
+Any loan funds that the student must return, they (or thier parent for a PLUS Loan) repay in accordance with the terms of the promissory note.
+That is, the student makes scheduled payments to the holder of the loan over a period of time.

 Any amount of unearned grant funds will be returned by Bethel University.
-The requirements for Title IV program funds when you withdraw are separate from any refund policy that Bethel University may have.
-Therefore, you may still owe funds to the school to cover unpaid institutional charges.
-Bethel University may also charge you for any Title IV program funds that the school was required to return.
-If you don't already know what Bethel University's refund policy is, you can ask Bethel University for a copy.
-Bethel University can also provide you with the requirements and procedures for officially withdrawing from school.
+The requirements for Title IV program funds when the student withdrew are separate from any refund policy that Bethel University may have.
+Therefore, the student may still owe funds to the school to cover unpaid institutional charges.
+Bethel University may also charge the student for any Title IV program funds that the school was required to return.
+If they do not already know what Bethel University's refund policy is, they can ask Bethel University for a copy.
+Bethel University can also provide the student with the requirements and procedures for officially withdrawing from school.

-If you have questions about your Title IV program funds, you can call the Financial Aid that administers your program at Bethel University.
-For general information concerning Title IV program funds you can contact the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
+If a student has any questions about their Title IV program funds, they can call the Financial Aid office that administers their program at Bethel University.
+For general information concerning Title IV program funds they can contact the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
 TTY users may call 1-800-730-8913.
 Information is also available on Student Aid on the Web at www.studentaid.ed.gov.